highcharts-academy/highcharts-academy-classroom-1-early-access-repository/exercises/highcharts-core/00-getting-started/README.md

      - [Annotation Demo](https://www.highcharts.com/demo/annotations)

 2. **Add an annotation to the third point**:
-   - Example: Add a label above the third point with the text "Peak Value".
+   - Example: Add a label above the third point with the text "Middle point".
    - Documentation:
      - [Add Annotation to a Point](https://api.highcharts.com/highcharts/annotations.labelOptions)